kcshettar/WebService_SP_CAPITAL_IQ/ConsoleApplicationAPIWebService/ConsoleApplicationAPIWebService/README.txt

 Patel, Parimal <PPatel@navg.com>

 Project Vision:
-The goal of the Macquarie List Automation System is to prevent the burden of manually updating the incomplete data of the Macquarie list.
+The goal of the Macquarie List Automation System is to prevent the burden of manually updating the incomplete data for Macquarie list Assets.
-The data extraction process can be automated by using API’s.
+The data extraction process is automated by using API’s.
 Additionally, this prevents human error, provides the history of reports (Quarterly) with feedback and saves time.

 Project Names:
 1. IntegrationServicesMacquarieAsset: (SSIS Package)